 - Coal and coal coke

 Most industries purchase electricity from electric utilities or independent power producers.
-Some industrial facilities also generate electricity for their own use using fuels that they purchase and/or the residues from their industrial processes.
-For example, paper mills may burn purchased natural gas and black liquor produced in their mills for process heat and to generate electricity.
+In addition, some industrial facilities also generate electricity for their own use using fuels that they purchase and/or the residues from their industrial processes.
+For example, many paper mills have combined heat and power plants that may burn purchased natural gas or coal and black liquor produced in their mills for process heat and to generate electricity.
 Some manufacturers produce electricity with solar photovoltaic systems located on their properties.
 Some industrial facilities sell some of the electricity that they generate.

 - Heat in industrial processes and space heating in buildings

 - Boiler fuel to generate steam or hot water for process heating and generating electricity

 - Feedstocks (raw materials) to make products such as plastics and chemicals